-The charge in respect of the Exceptional Item reflects the directors' value attributed to the various identified alleged fraudulent activities and expenditures incurred for which adequate supporting documentation or explanations were not provided which were identified and occurred in those accounting years together with the associated legal and other costs incurred in dealing with the investigation of these matters.
-The directors are advised that in accordance with accounting requirements the overall value of these activities identified in respect of the year being reported on should only be charged in that year.
+The charge in respect of the Exceptional Item reflects the directors' value attributed to the various identified alleged fraudulent activities and expenditures incurred for which adequate supporting documentation or explanations were not provided which were identified and occurred in those accounting years.
+The directors are advised that in accordance with accounting requirements the overall value of these activities identified in respect of the year being reported on should only be charged in that year (30th June 2019), and in respect of the comparative year (30th June 2018) the results should also be restated to the extent of what the directors believe was the value of these matters in that year.